plone/training/mastering_plone/registry.rst

       <value>False</value>
     </record>

 When creating a new site a lot of settings are created in the same way.
-See https://github.com/plone/Products.CMFPlone/blob/master/Products/CMFPlone/profiles/dependencies/registry.xml to see how :py:mod:`Products.CMFPlone` registers values.
+See https://github.com/plone/Products.CMFPlone/blob/master/Products/CMFPlone/profiles/dependencies/registry.xml to see how :mod:`Products.CMFPlone` registers values.

 ..  code-block:: xml